 Creative people tend to make great hypnotic subjects, as they can already focus their minds and make connections.
 Those who can concentrate or who are high performers tend to also enter hypnosis easily as they are naturally able to concentrate and block out distractions.
 In this way, having strong willpower helps you become hypnotized; so ideas of "I'm too strong-willed to be hypnotized" don't really mean anything.

 Becoming easily distracted may seem to block hypnotic experience.
 But a gifted hypnotist will have the flexibility to even use distractions to help someone go into hypnosis.
 This is known as 'The Utilization Principle', which means the flexible therapist should use whatever the client or hypnotic subject brings to the situation, even a 'scattered mind', in order to help them.

 When you enter hypnosis, you still have free will and options of response.
 A suggestion is just that, not an order.
-We use hypnosis to help people gain more control over behaviours that had been controlling them, such as smoking, fears, phobias, depression, anxiety or insomnia.
+We use hypnosis to help people gain more control over behaviors that had been controlling them, such as smoking, fears, phobias, depression, anxiety, or insomnia.

 Hypnosis is a tool, the medium through which the mind and body learn.
-Some levels of hypnosis are so light they seem little different from everyday awareness and some are so deep you feel you've entered another realm or 'went somewhere completely different for a while.'
-But hypnosis is natural to all and everyone; the right approach will enable anyone to go into hypnosis and that includes you!
+Some levels of hypnosis are so light they seem only a little different from everyday awareness and some are so deep you feel you've entered another realm or 'went somewhere completely different for a while.'
+But hypnosis is natural to all and everyone with the right approach from a trained hypnotherapist will be able to go into a hypnotic state and that includes you!
+I am very experienced and confident in my abilities as a hypnotherapist.
 Want to hear from my hypnosis clients?
 Click here